Return to search page.

 Birth Year : 1946

-Born in Paris, KY, Jim Kelly is a martial artist who co-starred in the film, Enter the Dragon, starred in Black Belt Jones, and acted in other movies.
-He was also a professional tennis player and today is a tennis coach.
+Born in Millersburg, KY, Jim Kelly was a martial artist who co-starred in the film, Enter the Dragon, starred in Black Belt Jones, and acted in other movies.
+He was also a professional tennis player and was a tennis coach.
 Kelly was an athlete in high school and participated in several sports.
 He briefly attended the University of Louisville, but left school to study karate.
 In 1971 he won the International Middleweight Karate Championship.
-Jim Kelly resides in California.
+Jim Kelly resided in San Diego, California.
 His family is from Millersburg, KY, where they resided for more than a century, and includes Kelly's great-grandparents William and Lizzie Lewis, both born in the 1840s according to the U.S. Federal Census.
 For more see Jim Kelly (II); and Jim Kelly (martial artist) a Wikipeida web site.

 Subjects: Actors, Actresses, Athletes, Athletics, Migration West, Tennis, Martial Arts, Movies and Films

-Geographic Region: Paris and Millersburg, Bourbon County, Kentucky / California
+Geographic Region: Millersburg, Bourbon County, Kentucky / California

 Birth Year : 1942